smartcontractkit/documentation/docs/chainlink-keepers/utility-contracts.md

 | ------------------------------- | -------------------------------------------------------------------- |
 | `needsFunding`                  | List of addresses to fund (addresses must be pre-approved)           |

 Any address can trigger the `topUp` function.
-This is an intentional design pattern that shows how easy it is to make an existing contract Keepers-compatible while maintaining an open interface.
+This is an intentional design pattern that shows how easy it is to make an existing contract Automation-compatible while maintaining an open interface.
 All validations are performed before the funding is triggered.
 If the conditions are not met, any attempt to top up will revert.